-A winner of Lincoln Center’s Avery Fisher Career Grant, Mr. Hochman performs at such venues as New York’s 92nd Street Y, Suntory Hall in Tokyo, and the Vienna Konzerthaus, Berlin Konzerthaus, Royal Concertgebouw in Amsterdam, Louvre in Paris, Liszt Academy in Budapest, and Mariinsky Theatre in St. Petersburg.
-Festival engagements include IMS Prussia Cove and the Israel Festival, Ruhr Piano Festival, Lucerne Festival, Santa Fe Chamber Music Festival, Spoleto Festival USA, and Verbier Festival.
+Mr. Hochman is a winner of Lincoln Center’s Avery Fisher Career Grant, and he performs at such venues as New York’s 92nd Street Y, Suntory Hall in Tokyo, and the Vienna Konzerthaus, Berlin Konzerthaus, Royal Concertgebouw in Amsterdam, Louvre in Paris, Liszt Academy in Budapest, and Mariinsky Theatre in St. Petersburg.
+Festival engagements include IMS Prussia Cove and the Ruhr Piano Festival, Santa Fe Chamber Music Festival, Spoleto Festival USA, and Israel, Lucerne, and Verbier festivals.

-Mr. Hochman’s recent and upcoming projects reflect the breadth of his musical activities, his imaginative approach to programming, and his ongoing relationships with several orchestras and festivals.
-He performed four Beethoven Piano Sonatas for Daniel Barenboim at the Pierre Boulez Saal as part of a filmed workshop.
-He’ll perform Canonic Codes, a piano recital juxtaposing musical canons by Bach, George Benjamin, and Christopher Trapani (a premiere) for an online edition of the Charlottesville Chamber Music Festival.
-The Trapani and Benjamin works will be featured alongside Rebecca Saunders’s Shadow in a recital for Tzlil Meudcan, a new-music festival in Tel Aviv.
+Recent highlights for Mr. Hochman include performing four Beethoven Piano Sonatas for Daniel Barenboim at the Pierre Boulez Saal and Canonic Codes, a piano recital juxtaposing musical canons by Bach, George Benjamin, and Christopher Trapani (a premiere) for an online edition of the Charlottesville Chamber Music Festival.
+The Trapani and Benjamin works are featured alongside Rebecca Saunders’s Shadow in a recital for Tzlil Meudcan, a new-music festival in Tel Aviv.